-Decommissioning, Abandonment and Reclamation Costs
+Decommissioning, Abandonment, Remediation and Reclamation Programs and Costs

-Keyera incurs certain decommissioning, abandonment and reclamation costs each year in connection with the facility, well, pipeline and other physical asset components of its operations.
+Keyera incurs certain decommissioning, abandonment, remediation and reclamation costs each year in connection with the facility, well, pipeline and other physical asset components of its operations.
 These costs can include items such as groundwater remediation programs, soil remediation, well abandonment and removal of unutilized equipment, all of which help Keyera assess and proactively manage its environmental liability.
 These costs may be included as part of the operating expenses of the respective facilities where the work is undertaken, in which case they can be recovered from customers as part of the operating fee charged where flow-through-operating-cost fee structures are in place.
 This treatment of current environmental costs does not, however, provide for recovery of end-of-life costs expected after a facility is permanently decommissioned.
-(See "Industry and Environmental Regulation" and "Risk Factors - Financial Risks - Environmental and Public Safety Considerations").
+(See "Risk Factors - Financial Risks - Environmental and Public Safety Considerations").

 End-of-life costs are accounted for through Keyera's financial obligations and are reflected in its financial statements.
 Keyera makes full provision for the future cost of its asset retirement obligations measured at the present value of Keyera's best estimate of the cost to settle the obligation, using a risk-free rate as prescribed by accounting standards.
 While the provision is based on the best estimate of future costs and the economic lives of the facilities, there is uncertainty in the amount and timing of these costs.
-For further information refer to Keyera's 2015 Annual Audited Financial Statements and associated Management Discussion and Analysis available on SEDAR at www.sedar.com.
+For further information refer to Keyera's 2016 Annual Audited Financial Statements and associated Management Discussion and Analysis available on SEDAR at www.sedar.com.

 It is difficult to predict asset retirement obligation costs with certainty, because they are a function of regulatory requirements and other factors in force and effect at the time of decommissioning, abandonment and/or reclamation.
 In determining its asset retirement obligation cost estimates, Keyera considers: (i) the cost of facility abandonment, including suspension and demolition costs, and (ii) environmental restoration, remediation and reclamation costs, in order to return the site to an equivalent surrounding land-use state.
 Keyera engages reputable third party environmental consultants and experienced employees to collect, review and assess the relevant data in preparation of the estimates.

-To support its estimates, Keyera has performed end-of-life reviews for its key assets and has completed certain site specific liability assessments in accordance with AER Directive D-001 - Requirements for Site-Specific Liability Assessments, AER's License Liability Rating Program and Management Plan, and AER Directive D-024 - Large Facility Liability Management Program (collectively, the "LFP").
-Keyera is required to update the AER assessments every five years and regularly evaluates and updates its other asset retirement obligations, a process that is overseen by the Health, Safety and Environment Committee of the Board of Directors.
+To support its facility estimates, Keyera has performed end-of-life reviews for its key sour gas assets and has completed certain site specific liability assessments in accordance with AER Directive D-001 - Requirements for Site-Specific Liability Assessments, AER's License Liability Rating Program and Management Plan, and AER Directive D-024 - Large Facility Liability Management Program (collectively, the "LFP").
+Keyera is required to update the D-001 AER assessments every five years.
+Other assessments are reviewed periodically and updated as necessary.